-Those of us who have been injured in an accident can confirm that contacting an attorney is often the last thing on our minds.
+Those of us injured in an accident can confirm that contacting an attorney is often the last thing on our minds.

-While it is true that focusing on treatment and healing should be foremost in an injured party’s mind, it is also often necessary for these individuals to file a personal injury claim.
+While it’s true that focusing on treatment and healing should be foremost in an injured party’s mind, it is also often necessary for these individuals to file a personal injury claim.

-Still, it’s always a good idea for those in an accident, to contact a personal injury lawyer who has the experience and resources to advise them.
+Still, it’s always a good idea for those in an accident to contact a personal injury lawyer.

 The Benefits of Hiring a Personal Injury Attorney

-Law does not require plaintiffs to retain an attorney before they can file a personal injury claim, as they are permitted to file their own paperwork and even represent themselves in court.
+Law does not require plaintiffs to retain an attorney before they can file a personal injury claim.
+They are permitted to file their own paperwork and even represent themselves in court.